 Your physician will contact you with the results of your exam.

-To request a copy of your images on a CD or film, or to request a copy of your report, call 310-423-8000 and follow the prompts.
+To request a copy of your images on a CD or film, or to request a copy of your report, call 310-423-8000, option 2, or submit an online request.

 For more information or to schedule an appointment, please call 310-423-8000.